The Shannon-McMillan-Breiman theorem beyond amenable groups: Amenable relations, injective cocycles and ergodic extensions

-However, in this generality we cannot say too much about its properties.
-A meaningful entropy invariant arises when we assume that the hyperfinite exhaustion is by bounded finite relations, and the cocycle is injective.
-The first condition can always be satisfied, and thus cocycle entropy exists as an invariant with the properties stated for all countable groups $\Gamma$ admitting an injective cocycle defined on a hyperfinite relation.
-In particular, cocycle entropy then coincides with Rokhlin entropy and finitary entropy provided that the $\Gamma$-action on $X$ is ergodic and essentially free.
-It may be the case that every countable group admits an injective cocycle defined on an ergodic hyperfinite relation, but this remains to be seen.
+A meaningful entropy invariant arises when we assume that the hyperfinite exhaustion is by bounded finite relations, and the cocycle is class injective.
+As we will see shortly, in fact {\it all} countable groups admit a class injective cocycle defined on a p.m.p. ergodic hyperfinite relation, but let us first note some familiar explicit examples for this property.

-To indicate briefly that the class of groups in question is extensive indeed, let us note the following constructions of cocycles on amenable actions.

 {\bf 1) Amenable groups.}

 Let $\Gamma$ be amenable, let $(Y,\nu)$ be any p.m.p.\@ action of $\Gamma$, and assume that the action is essentially free.
 For example, we can take $Y$ to the Bernoulli action of $\Gamma$ on $\set{0,1}^\Gamma$.
 Let $\cR=\cO_\Gamma$ be the orbit relation of $\Gamma$ on $Y$, and then there is a cocycle $\alpha : \cR \to \Gamma$ given by $\alpha(\gamma y,y)=\gamma$.
 This cocycle is indeed an injective cocycle on a p.m.p.\@ amenable equivalence relation $\cR$, by amenability of $\Gamma$ and freeness of the action.
 Given a p.m.p.\@ action of $\Gamma$ on a space $(X,\lambda)$, clearly $\Gamma$ acts on the product $(X\times Y, \lambda\times \nu)$, and the orbit relation of $\Gamma$ in the product coincides with the extended relation $\cR^X$ on $X\times Y$ that we have used throughout the paper.
 Thus $\alpha :\cR\to \Gamma$ is an injective cocycle defined on a p.m.p.\@ amenable relation.